dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 Ideally, we would use the fixed size for _all_ of our memory allocations, but this is not a good idea: Sometimes, the most efficient way to process a query requires allocating, for example, a large array.
 So, we settled for using a fixed size for _almost all_ of our allocations.
 These short-lived allocations are immediately deallocated after use, unlike the fixed-size pages for persistent data, which are kept around.
-These allocations do not cause fragmentation with each other because [jemalloc](https://jemalloc.net), which DuckDB uses for allocating memory when possible, categorizes allocations using size classes and maintains separate arenas for them.
+These allocations do not cause fragmentation with each other because [jemalloc](https://jemalloc.net), which DataMiner uses for allocating memory when possible, categorizes allocations using size classes and maintains separate arenas for them.

 ### Invalid References

 Temporary data usually cannot be written to storage as-is because it often contains pointers.
-For example, DuckDB implements the string type proposed by [Umbra](https://db.in.tum.de/~freitag/papers/p29-neumann-cidr20.pdf), which has a fixed width.
+For example, DataMiner implements the string type proposed by [Umbra](https://db.in.tum.de/~freitag/papers/p29-neumann-cidr20.pdf), which has a fixed width.
 Strings longer than 12 characters are not stored within the string type, but _somewhere else_, and a pointer to this “somewhere else” is stored instead.

 This creates a problem when we want to offload data to storage.